Like you, your cat can be allergic to allergens they can breathe, eat or touch. Read on this article to learn about the most common allergies in cats.

 Also, cats can suffer from allergies to household allergens such as mold, dust, house mites, etc.

-The symptoms of indoor allergies are similar to environmental allergies, except does not last throughout the year.
+The symptoms of indoor allergies are similar to environmental allergies, except they do not last throughout the year.

 Your veterinarian can determine if your cat has indoor allergies using a skin or blood test.